Bog-wood: Uses

 Because bog-wood can remain free of decay for thousands of years it is of use in dendrochronology, often providing records much older than living trees.
 Wooden artifacts lost or buried in bogs become preserved as bog-wood, and are important in archaeology.

 Bog-wood may be used in joinery to make furniture or wood carving.
 Bog-wood sometimes has aesthetically interesting shapes (similar to driftwood) and may be used as ornaments.
 As bog-wood dries out, it may crack or split, but this does not necessarily detract from its aesthetic qualities.
 Due to its natural color, it is a traditionally favored wood for the carving of dirks (bìodagan) and sgian-dubh in the Scottish Highlands.

 Bog-wood is used in aquaria for ornaments, providing hiding places for fish and a growing surface for plants such as Java fern.
 Additionally, the leaching of organic compounds such as tannins into the water causes a brown coloration.

 During the nineteenth century bog oak was used to make carved decorative items such as jewelry and in some parts of the world it is still used to craft unique artifacts.
 Prized in the Tudor period for its dark hue, bog oak was used to construct the throne of Peter the Great as well in the construction of Venetian palaces and the bedroom suite of Louis XIV.

 One of the uses of bog-wood is for making of tobacco pipes.
 It is an ideal material because of a high percentage of minerals, reaching up to 12%, which makes bog-wood especially resistant to burning.
 Because underground currents erase all traces of tannin, resin and similar ingredients in bog-wood, pipes constructed of the ancient wood provide a neutral taste during tobacco smoking.
 Due to the challenges of extraction and processing, today there are a relatively small number of pipemakers who make pipes out of bog-wood.

 In addition to pipes, bog-wood has traditionally been used to construct decorative objects and items for everyday use.
+It has also been utilized as a tonewood in the construction of high-end guitars.
 Today, modern drying techniques have made it possible to preserve larger planks of bog oak that are suitable for floor coverings, furniture, doors, window frames, and sculptures.